eclipse-kuksa/kuksa-incubation/seat_service/README.md

 ##### Building on Ubuntu 20.04

-You can use dedicated build docker script [docker-build.sh](./docker-build.sh) if host environment matches target (Ubuntu 20.04):
+You can use dedicated build docker script [docker-build.sh](./docker-build.sh) if host environment matches target (Ubuntu 20.04).
+Note that you may need to install dependencies - use [.devcontainer/Dockerfile](.devcontainer/Dockerfile) as reference.

 ``` bash
 # Linux: [Ubuntu 20.04]